UnderscoreResearch/UnderscoreBackup/README.md

 * **smallFileBlockAssignment.maximumSize** - Maximum size for small block assignment (Suitable for smaller files where it is important to pack multiple files into a single block).
 Defaults to 4091kb.
 * **smallFileBlockAssignment.targetSize** - Target size of a small block total block size.
 Defaults to 8182kb.
 * **largeBlockAssignment.raw** - If set to true, don't GZip large blocks.
+Changing this will break an existing backup.
 * **largeBlockAssignment.maximumSize** - Maximum size of large blocks.
 Defaults to 8182kb.
-* **reedSolomon.dataSlices** - Number of Reed Solomon data slizes to use.
+* **reedSolomon.dataSlices** - Number of Reed Solomon data slices to use.
 Defaults to 17.
+Changing this will break an existing backup.
-* **reedSolomon.paritySlices** - Number of Reed Solomon parity slizes to use.
+* **reedSolomon.paritySlices** - Number of Reed Solomon parity slices to use.
 Defaults to 3.
+Changing this will break an existing backup.
 * **noneErrorCorrection.maximumFileSize** - Maximum part size for none error correction.
 Defaults to 16384kb.
+* **maximumRefreshedBytes** - Maximum amount of bytes to refresh because of destination retention setting per run.
+* **randomizeScheduleSeconds** - Number of seconds to jitter any scheduled times.
+Will always be past the scheduled time.
+* **crossSourceDedupe** - Allow data to be deduped across multiple hosts.
+Affects how the keys to AES encryption are handled.

 Future development ideas
 ==============